-As a commercial illustrator, D. B. Johnson was accustomed to tight deadlines.
+When D. B. Johnson was a commercial illustrator, he was accustomed to tight deadlines.
 Creating a piece of art for the New York Times Book Review or the Los Angeles Times would take less than a week from initial assignment to idea to completed work.
 “I loved the intensity,” says Johnson.
 “I was afraid to think about a long-term assignment that lasted four or five months.”
 But in 1998, he had no illustration work scheduled because of a lull in the market.
 He cracked open the idea file he kept next to his drawing table and settled on a children’s story about one of his favorite authors, Henry David Thoreau.

 As a student at Boston University, Johnson read Walden for the first time and became fascinated with Thoreau’s guide to simple living.
 Today, he reads Walden continuously, opening the book to random passages.
 Thoreau’s paradoxical thinking appeals to Johnson.
 “He takes the most outrageous things and makes them true,” Johnson says.

 For instance, according to Thoreau, walking to Fitchburg will take less time than taking the train.
 Johnson began work on a manuscript that he titled Mr. Thoreau Takes a Walk.
 He wanted to cast Thoreau as an animal because animals are accessible to children and would tie-in to Thoreau and Johnson’s love of nature.
 Johnson also knew that Thoreau’s contemporaries thought of him as a magnanimous fox and a philosophical woodchuck.
 But the story didn’t coalesce until Johnson drew his Henry character as a bear.
 Renaming the story Henry Hikes to Fitchburg (Houghton Mifflin, 2000), Johnson trusted his new character to lead the way.
 “The stories come into my head,” says Johnson, “but Henry tells me what happens next.”